Kron4ek/AzerothCore-portable-builds/README.md

 Replace `charactername` and `accountname` with the actual data.

 If there are significant differences between the builds, the `pdump load` command may fail.
 In this case, you might need to manually edit the `dumpfilename.sql` file.

+Do not copy the entire database between different server builds unless you know what you are doing, this will likely break the server (fully or partially).

 ## Building